 If a pitcher throws 21 to 35 pitches in a day, then he must receive 1 calendar day of rest.

 If a pitcher throws 20 or less pitches, then he is not required to receive any calendar days of rest and is permitted to pitch the next day.

 After a player throws over 40 pitches in any game, he/she may not play the position of catcher at any time during that game.
 After a player catches however, they may pitch in that game.

 After a player catches, he may pitch in that game; provided, however, if a player catches for 4 innings in a game, they are not eligible to pitch in that game.

 Each manager must designate a coach, parent or spectator 13 years of age or older to count the number of pitches thrown by the opposing pitcher.
 The managers will ask the designated pitch counter the number of pitches at the end of each half inning.
 They will record the pitch counts for the player agent after each game.

-Players may only advance one base on overthrow by any fielder other a catcher, but while advancing he/she can be thrown out.
-If the ball is over thrown a 2nd time during the play – the play is dead/stopped.
+On a batted ball put in play, players may only advance one base, from any base, on overthrow by any fielder, but while advancing he/she can be thrown out.
+If the ball is overthrown a second time during the play – the play is dead/stopped.

 Players on base may lead only AFTER the pitched ball crosses home plate.

 A player in the field can ask for a timeout once he/she has the ball in his/her possession with reasonable control and is located inside the basepaths of the infield.
 IT IS UP TO THE UMPIRE'S BEST JUDGMENT AND DISCRETION WHEN TO GRANT A TIMEOUT.